-About me: Originally from Burton, I travelled around whilst young and finally settled in Stapenhill eleven years ago after doing my Textiles degree.
+About me: Originally from Burton, I travelled around whilst young and finally settled in Stapenhill in 2007 after doing my Textiles degree.

 My two children were born and raised here and I like to get involved with things in our local community that have a direct affect on our children.

 I am a volunteer for three local charities (school PTA, Scouts and SSAFA).

 I hope that by joining the Parish Council I will help provide a voice for local families on the things that are important to them.

 Working Parties: Brizlincote in Bloom, Planning, Grants, Traffic Calming Measures, Website and Facebook

 About me: I have lived in Brizlincote for thirty years, although there are some intervals where I have lived and worked overseas, also in different parts of the UK due to working for several multi-nationals.
 At present I run my own business in the hospitality industry and strategic management consultancy.
 As a member of the Parish Council I am interested in pursuing your concerns.